-- Complete the following required courses with at least a 3.00 gradepoint average: - · 3850:604 Quantitative Methods in Sociology (4 credits) - · 3850:628 Professional and Ethical Issues in Sociology (3 credits) - · 3850:706 Multivariate Techniques in Sociology (4 credits) - · 3850:722 Early Sociological Thought (3 credits) - Completion of at least 21 additional credits of elective coursework.
-Only six credit hours taken at the 500-level and only three credit hours of 3850:697 Readings in Contemporary Sociological Literature or 3850:698 Directed Research can be counted toward the degree.
-Twelve to 15 of these credits must be in a contracted specialty area defined in consultation with the student's advisor and approved by the Graduate Studies Committee. - · Pass an oral examination on the specialty area.
+- Complete the following required courses with at least a 3.00 grade-point average: - 3850:604 Quantitative Methods in Sociology (4 credits) - 3850:628 Professional and Ethical Issues in Sociology (3 credits) - 3850:706 Multivariate Techniques in Sociology (4 credits) - 3850:722 Early Sociological Thought (3 credits) - Completion of at least 21 additional credits of elective coursework.
+Only six credit hours taken at the 500-level and only three credit hours of 697 or 698 can be counted toward the degree.
+Twelve to 15 of these credits must be in a contracted specialty area defined in consultation with the student's advisor and approved by the Graduate Studies Committee. - Pass an oral examination on the specialty area.